[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 Weather forecasting

-- Scope: Does the scope include all weather elements: average wind speed, gust, lightning risk, wave high, etc.?
+• Scope: Does the scope include all weather elements: average wind speed, gust, lightning risk, wave height, etc.?

 The agreements provide the communication channels to the SCADA systems (WTGs, substations), and other equipment on the project (radars), including redundancy connections, with the right bandwidth, speed and continuity.

-This enables the owner, operator or asset manager to improve the performance monitoring of the assets, visualizations, especially if there are several sites, SCADA servers or WTG makes.
+This enables the owner, operator or asset manager to improve the performance monitoring of the assets, visualisations, especially if there are several sites, SCADA servers, or WTG makes.

 Grid and market interface agreements